Probate Law Attorney in Canton, Ohio

 The clerk of courts in the state where the deceased person resided will receive paperwork such as the Petition for Probate of Will and state-specific forms related to the appointment of the executor.
 This officially starts the procedure.
 The executor files the will to specify who will receive the assets.
 The court will evaluate the will's legality and decide.
 A probate bond may occasionally be stipulated in a will or required by state law or the probate court.

-1. Choosing Someone to Execute the Probate
+2. Choosing Someone to Execute the Probate

 When there is a Will, the person you designate as executor is formally appointed by the court.
 After that, the executor manages the procedure and closes out your estate.
 In the absence of a Will, the court will choose the personal representative.
 Typically, this would be your nearest relative.
 A Personal Representative performs all the duties of an Executor.

-1. Assessing Assets and Debts
+3. Assessing Assets an Debts

 The executor or personal representative must list all the estate's assets, disclose them, and provide an estimate of their value once the court has appointed them.
 Assets may include real estate, vehicles, investments, bank accounts, cash, and personal items.
 Assessing and valuing these assets helps to determine if there are enough possessions to cover their debts and ongoing expenses such as mortgage payments on a home.